visit-dav/visit/src/doc/cli_manual/functions.rst

     The name of the type of annotation object to create.

 annotName : string
-    A user-defined name of the annotation object to create.By default, VisIt creates names like 'newObject0', 'newObject1',....
+    A user-defined name of the annotation object to create.
+    By default, VisIt creates names like 'newObject0', 'newObject1', ....

 visibleFlag : integer
-    An optional integer to indicate if the annotation object should be createdwith initial visibility on or off.
-Pass 0 for off and non-zero for on.By default, VisIt creates annotation objects with visibility on.
-If youwish only to pass the visibleFlag argument, there is no need to also passthe annotName argument.
+    An optional integer to indicate if the annotation object should be created with initial visibility on or off.
+Pass 0 for off and non-zero for on.
+    By default, VisIt creates annotation objects with visibility on.
+If you wish only to pass the visibleFlag argument, there is no need to also pass the annotName argument.

 return type : annotation object
     CreateAnnotationObject is a factory function that creates annotation